stoenescubogdanalex/program/courses/backend/node/week2/assignment.md

     res.status(500).json({ error: "Internal server error" });
   }
 });

-app.listen(port, () => {
-  console.log(`Listening on port ${port}`);
-});
 ```

 As mentioned above, the `sort` query parameter has been introduced with a SQL injection vulnerability.

-First, you should demonstrate the SQL injection and that it for instance is possible to drop/delete the `contacts` table with the `sort` query parameter.
-You can for instance demonstrate this with a screen recording and include it in the PR description.
+First, you should demonstrate the SQL injection and that, for instance, it is possible to drop/delete the `contacts` table with the `sort` query parameter.
+Capture this demonstration with a screen recording, and attach it to your PR when you submit your assignment.

-After having demonstrated the SQL injection vulnerability, the goal is then to fix the issue by updating `app.js`.
+After having demonstrated the SQL injection vulnerability, your task is then to fix the issue by updating `app.js`.

 **Hint:** the `multipleStatements: true` part in the configuration indicates how you can use the vulnerability.
-The configuration should not be changed though, the SQL injection should be fixed by making changes in the `/api/contacts` route.
+The configuration should not be changed though, the SQL injection should be fixed by making changes in the `/api/contacts` route only.